 Although this article is primarily intended for the male Belly Dance student who wants to try his hand at dancing in a skirt; it may also be of use for male Contra Dancers (where male skirts are an accepted part of "the scene"), certain male Goths (where male skirts are also accepted), so-called "Cross Dressers", or even you're just an ordinary guy in a skirt (like I am when I'm not dancing).
 Perhaps you're a male Belly Dance teacher who wouldn't be caught dead in one, but want some familiarity to teach your students.

 I'm not intending this to be an article on skirtwork (the art of using a skirt as a dance prop), or actual dancing in a skirt - that's for your dance teacher.
-This is simply to help a man who knows nothing about them gain some familiarity and not have to learn absolutely everything the hard way.
+Its not a "should I or shouldn't I?" type article either - that is up to the student and teacher to decide.
+This is simply to help a man who knows nothing about skirts to gain some familiarity with them and not have to learn absolutely everything the hard way.
 Nor is this brief article intended to cover every kind of skirt in existence: for instance if you're wearing a mini-skirt, you're not Belly Dancing and said situation is beyond the scope of this article.
-If you're wearing one of those "old skool" Turkish skirts, I don't (yet, at least) have the experience or knowledge to offer advice (other than BE CAREFUL!) - although this kind of skirt is on my dance horizon.

 Even a few women may find parts of this article of use as most grow up with skirts, but may rarely if ever wear them except when they start Belly Dancing - and may not be familiar with how to handle the yards and yards of fabric comprising many Belly Dance skirts.

-I learned most of this stuff the hard way; although I often asked my dance sisters, dance instructors, or my wife for guidance when needed - if it wasn't already "too late".
+I learned most of this stuff the hard way; although I often asked my dance sisters, dance instructors, and/or my wife for guidance when needed - if it wasn't already "too late".

 The Obligatory "Men's Lib" Moment